outfits for boudoir: lingerie

 Originally designed to hold up stockings, garter belts are now as much, if not more so, ornamental lingerie pieces than purely functional since stockings and hosiery can stay up on their own.
 Many garter belts have adjustable straps so you can wear stockings of varying lengths while remaining comfortable to wear.

-For photo sessions, we always recommend starting with a lingerie set for one your outfits.
+For a boudoir, I often recommend getting a lingerie set for one of your outfits.
 You can wear them after your photo session whenever the mood strikes and you’ll feel beautiful all day long knowing what you’ve got on under that dress or jeans and a t-shirt.
 A well-fitted lingerie set makes you look as amazing as you feel, even if you’re the only one who sees it!
 Additionally, investing in a high-quality bra and underwear set that fits your body and flatters your shape will make you feel comfortable whether you’re wearing it under your outerwear or all by itself.

 Gowns & Robes

-Camisole or camis are loose-fitting sleeveless woman’s undergarments which cover the top part of the body but are shorter than chemises.
+Camisoles, or camis, are loose-fitting sleeveless woman’s undergarments which cover the top part of the body but are shorter than chemises.
 A camisole normally extends to the waist but is sometimes cropped to expose the midriff, or extended to cover the entire pelvic region.
 Camisoles can be worn as undergarments daily or outerwear.

 A bralette is a bra without underwire or other structural elements.
 They often work better for women who have smaller breasts, since they don’t offer much support.
 Note that some bralettes don’t have clasp closures and need to be removed over your head.